Partner Lifecycle12 min read

 Best Practices:

-• Segment partners by performance tier (Platinum, Gold, Silver)
+• Segment referral partners by performance tier (Platinum, Gold, Silver)

 • Implement "partner success plays" for inactive partners